jan-neumann/MLND-sentiment-analysis/README.md

 # mlnd-imdb-sentiment
-A sentiment classifier for imdb movie reviews using pytorch and aws sagemaker
+A sentiment classifier for imdb movie reviews using pytorch and aws sagemaker.
+This is the first project for the Udacity Machine Learning Engineer NanoDegree.